Overview

 - Open applib.dev/dev-inbox/app in your browser.

 - Sign in with Google (optional but recommended).
-Signing in lets your credentials sync across devices and enables remote push notifications.
-Without sign-in you can still use the app — credentials are stored locally in your browser.
+Signing in stores your credentials and preferences in your account so they sync across devices and enable remote push notifications.
+Without sign-in you can still use the app in this session — credentials and preferences are not persisted and are lost on refresh.

 - Connect at least one service: Linear, GitHub, or Slack.